ibaraness/webpack-tutorial/README.md

 function getGreetings(name){
     return "Hello " + name + ", have a nice day"
 }
-/* Notice that in the basic version unused code can get imported as well Tree-shaking technic can be set using UglifyJS plugin (next section) */ var unusedConstant = 'unused';
+/* Notice that in the basic version unused code can get imported as well.
+   Tree-shaking (Removing unused code) can be set using UglifyJS plugin (next section) */ var unusedConstant = 'unused';

 var greetIdan = getGreetings('Idan'); /* returns: Hello Idan, have a nice day */